 - Reviews should be returned within the time period specified.
 If an extension is required, please inform the Editorial Office at the time of the request (preferably) or as soon as known.

 - Reviewer identity is anonymous and will not be revealed to authors.

 - Manuscripts under review should not be shared with any colleagues without permission of the editor.

 - Reviewers should not make personal or professional use of the data or interpretations before publication (online or print) without the authors’ specific permission (unless you are writing an editorial or commentary to accompany the article).

 Conflict of Interest

-Reviewers are asked to excuse themselves from reviewing a submission if a conflict makes them unable to make an impartial scientific judgment or evaluation, if they have collaborated with the authors in the past three years, if they have any professional or financial affiliations that may be perceived as a conflict of interest in reviewing the manuscript, or a history of personal differences with the author(s).
+Reviewers are asked to excuse themselves from reviewing a submission if a conflict makes them unable to make an impartial scientific judgment or evaluation, if they have collaborated with the authors in the past three years, if they have any professional or financial affiliations that may be perceived as a conflict of interest, or if they have a history of personal differences with the author(s).
 A reviewer who has a conflict but feels that it does not prevent their making a proper judgment must disclose to the Editor the nature of the conflict.

 Neuroscience Peer Review Consortium